Jagmohan Singh Kang: Positions held

 He was elected to the Punjab Legislative Assembly in 1992 from Morinda.
 He was re-elected from Morinda in 2002 and from Kharar in 2012.
-In 2012 he was made a cabinet minister in Punjab and given portfolios of Housing & Urban Development.

 Aam Aadmi Party

 On 1 February 2022, he joined Aam Aadmi Party after quitting Indian National Congress.
 His two sons also joined AAP.
+Later joined back Indian National Congress in 2024 along with his two sons.